 These delicious, juicy fruits have a high satiety factor.
 Pears offer a large dose of potassium, vitamin C, magnesium, and fiber.
 They can also aid in cleansing the digestive tract and are one of the most alkaline fruits to eat.

-No one should ever deny themselves a serving of leafy greens since these are one of the best sources of carbohydrates to eat (though they’re actually very low in carbohydrates overall).
+No one should ever deny themselves a serving of leafy greens since these are one of the best sources of carbohydrates to eat (though they’re very low in carbohydrates overall).
 Leafy greens provide balance and satiety to the body.
 They also help relieve stress and fatigue due to high levels of magnesium and B vitamins.
-Optimize your diet by including at least three cups of leafy greens such as spinach, chard, kale, romaine, arugula, turnip greens, collards, and mustard greens into your meals.
+Optimize your diet by including at least three cups of leafy greens such as spinach, chard, kale, romaine, arugula, turnip greens, collards, and mustard greens in your meals.
 These green monster smoothie recipes are an easy way to do just that!